MEHColeman/log_check/NOTES.md

 The code analysis metrics look good.
 Ruby critic complains that parser.rb is not covered well, but I think this is beacause it is checked via a system call.
 There are tests that cover parser.rb's code.
 I'm not sure how to fix that nicely.

-I probably should have combined the validator and line parsing in the Auditor into a Parser object.
-The validation followed by the counting method I'm doing is a bit messy, and the validators definitely needs refactoring!
-Sorry!